jpardogo/GoogleProgressBar/README.md

 ----

- I would love to receive your pull requests to create any of following animations or others that you think fit on this lib:
+ I would love to receive your pull requests to create any of the following animations or others that you think fit on this library:

  * [NEXUS_CIRCLES](http://ikslawok.free.fr/my_nexus_fr/nexus_5/bootanimation_nexus_5.gif):